*PSA: Spawning season for the local Brown Trout should be done, but we as anglers and good stewards of the resource will need to watch where

 For flow information on other tailwater fisheries in the state, and surrounding states, we use the USBR website.
 You can find that info Here.

-It's still been busy out there with other anglers, and based on my personal experiences in the last couple of weeks, some of you REALLY need to read up on river etiquette!
+Due to the lack of snow, it's still been busy out there with other anglers, and based on my personal experiences in the last couple of weeks, some of you REALLY need to read up on river etiquette!
 Be self aware while on the water, spread out, ask people if they're ok with sharing the water with you before just jumping in, give each other space, and treat others as you'd like to be treated; there is plenty of room for everyone.
 If you are intent of fishing a specific piece of water; get there early!
 If you're having a hard time finding space; fish the pockets, edges and banks that are often overlooked.
 As always, in order to avoid bad river etiquette, it's important to know the basic ins an outs of how to interact with each other on the water.
 Check out this video from Redington on basic fishing etiquette Here.

 Middle Provo: